marianoguerra/closchema/README.md

 TODO
 ====
-The entire spec (http://tools.ietf.org/html/draft-zyp-json-schema-02) is not implemented yet.
-I'll gradually support to more features when needed.
+The entire spec http://tools.ietf.org/html/draft-zyp-json-schema-02 is not implemented yet.
+I'll gradually support more features when needed.